ddogg26/cybersecurity-notes-and-writeups/Notes/Kerberos.md

-NetNTLM - Legacy auth. protocol for compatibil
+NetNTLM - Legacy auth. protocol for compatibility

+Assigns users tickets
+* Tickets are proof of previous auth.